Qiskit/qiskit/crates/circuit/README.md

 4 types along with the `OperationType` parent.
 This trait defines methods to access the standard data model attributes of operations in Qiskit.
 This includes things like the name, number of qubits, the matrix, the definition, etc.

-## ParameterTable
+## ParamTable

-The `ParameterTable` struct is used to track which circuit instructions are using `ParameterExpression` objects for any of their parameters.
+The `ParamTable` struct is used to track which circuit instructions are using `ParameterExpression` objects for any of their parameters.
 The Python space `ParameterExpression` is comprised of a symengine symbolic expression that defines operations using `Parameter` objects.
 Each `Parameter` is modeled by a uuid and a name to uniquely identify it.
 The parameter table maps the `Parameter` objects to the `CircuitInstruction` in the `CircuitData` that are using them.
-The `Parameter` comprised of 3 `HashMaps` internally that map the uuid (as `u128`, which is accesible in Python by using `uuid.int`) to the `ParameterEntry`, the `name` to the uuid, and the uuid to the PyObject for the actual `Parameter`.
+The `Parameter` comprised of 3 `HashMaps` internally that map the uuid (as `u128`, which is accesible in Python by using `uuid.int`) to the `ParamEntry`, the `name` to the uuid, and the uuid to the PyObject for the actual `Parameter`.

-The `ParameterEntry` is just a `HashSet` of 2-tuples with usize elements.
+The `ParamEntry` is just a `HashSet` of 2-tuples with usize elements.
 The two usizes represent the instruction index in the `CircuitData` and the index of the `CircuitInstruction.params` field of a give instruction where the given `Parameter` is used in the circuit.
-If the instruction index is `usize::MAX` that points to the global phase property of the circuit instead of a `CircuitInstruction`.
+If the instruction index is `GLOBAL_PHASE_MAX`, that points to the global phase property of the circuit instead of a `CircuitInstruction`.